ooawagaeri/tp/docs/team/ooawagaeri.md

     * What it does: Allows the user to insert new email templates.
     * Justification: This feature improves convenience, allowing which users use to prepare and reuse future email templates.
 Thus, increasing the speed of users can construct and send out emails to customers.
+    * Highlights:
-    * Highlights: This enhancement affects the mail command by storing up drafts of future emails.
-Moreover, templates added allow for `\n` characters, allowing for greater email template customization.
+      * This enhancement affects the mail command by storing up drafts of future emails.
+      * Templates added allow for `\n` characters, allowing for greater email template customization.

 * **New Feature**: Added the ability to delete templates.
   * What it does: Allows the user to remove an existing email template.